-Within a few days of my dad and Stepmother leaving for South America a woman by the name of Pauline who had at onetime worked for my stepmother, stepped forward and either asked for, was asked, or consented to, having my younger brother come live with her, my older brother already having been placed with a friend of my stepmother who had a working ranch in Idaho.
+A few days before my dad and Stepmother left for South America a woman by the name of Pauline who had at onetime worked for my stepmother, stepped forward and either asked for, was asked, or consented to, having my younger brother come live with her, my older brother already having been placed with a friend of my stepmother who had a working ranch in Idaho.

-With none of the same type options surfacing from anywhere or anybody offered towards me as those so being offered toward my brothers, and with time running out, I was basically left hanging.
+With no similar offers surfacing or aimed toward me from anybody or anywhere as those so aimed toward my brothers, and with time running out, I was basically left hanging.
 My uncle, himself right on the cusp of returning to Santa Fe and by default the only adult left in the loop with any sort of responsibility, everyone else having split by then, after some heavy duty negotiating on his part that bordered on pure begging infused with a certain amount of bribery with Aunt Pauline, as we were told to call her, she halfheartedly agreed to take me in as well.

 As South America loomed ever closer on the horizon for my stepmother, within minutes of departure actually, seeing there was a good chance I would end up living with Pauline, she handed an envelope to my uncle to give to me with strict instructions that even though it was OK for me to see the contents I was not show it or give it to anybody else except to the person it was addressed --- in other words, keep Pauline out of it.
 Big time stuff.
 Remember, we're talking me being not much more than a 12 or 13 year old boy or so at the time.

-When my brother and I were sent to live with Pauline she and her husband had just bought a brand new house in a small but growing community about 12 miles south of downtown Los Angeles --- and a world away --- called Gardena.
-It wasn't too many years, even months before, that most of the area had been nothing less than miles of stoop-labor farmland, but as we were moving in, and although you would never know it today since freeways have cut it all to pieces, it was quickly becoming more and more of a post-war bedroom community as new tract houses began springing up all over the former cabbage fields.
+When my brother and I were sent to live with Pauline she and her husband had just bought a brand new house in a small but growing community about 12 miles south of downtown Los Angeles --- and a world away from Los Angeles --- called Gardena.
+It wasn't too many years, even months before, that most of the area had been nothing less than miles of stoop-labor farmland, but as we were moving in, and although you would never know it today since freeways have cut it all to pieces, and it was no Lakewood then or now, it was quickly becoming more and more of a post-war bedroom community as new tract houses began springing up all over the former cabbage fields.
 In a quasi biggest little city in the world scenario, Gardena was also quickly becoming known, if it hadn't already, as the card club, poker capitol of the world.

 The school my younger brother attended went from the 1st through 6th grades, with no middle school.
 In that I was three grades higher than my brother and with no middle schools I went to a combination junior-senior high, which meant, starting with the 7th grade the school ran straight through to the 12th grade.
 The junior high classes were all mixed up with the high school classes, with some classes, levels, and teachers overlapping all grades.
 What it meant to my brother and me was we were on totally different time schedules, and since the high school was so much further away than his school we had different departure and return times.
 Typically I had to oversee my younger brother during any free or off time almost like babysitting, but because of the differences in the schedules I had all kinds of time at my discretion for both coming and going relative to his coming and goings.
 Matter of fact, nobody really kept close track of me going back and forth to school, so in a sense, if I wanted, I could build in almost any amount of time on either side of coming or going I wanted as long as it didn't raise any red flags.

 With that kind of latitude, I was easily afforded all the time I needed to deliver the envelope my stepmother gave me without anybody knowing.
-Where I lived was right near South Vermont and 147th Street.
-Where I needed to go was maybe eight blocks west of there, on 148th Street and South Western, not so far off the route I used to and from school that I couldn't easily squeeze it in.
+Where I lived was right near South Vermont and 147th Street, not far from the school my younger brother attended, Amestoy.
+The card club where I needed to go was maybe eight blocks west of Amestoy, on 148th Street and South Western, not so far off the route I used to and from school that I couldn't easily squeeze it in.